 What if a scooter is damaged or inoperable?

 Damaged or inoperable scooters can be reported to the customer support line shown on the scooter itself, or by calling the City at 311.

 Scooter renters must download the scooter company’s app and enter into a rental agreement with specific terms and conditions.
 The company rental agreements currently require a photo of the customer’s driver’s license, a credit/debit/prepaid card number, and customer contact information.

-Available scooters can be located by using the company app.
-The rental is initiated by tapping the “Ride” button on the app and then using the app to scan the QR code located between the handlebars of the scooter.
+Available scooters can be located by using the company's app.
+The rental is initiated by tapping the “Ride” (or similar) button on the app and then using the app to scan the QR code located between the handlebars of the scooter.

-Once an appropriate parking spot is found, the rental is ended by tapping the “End” button on the app, and by taking a photo documenting the parking location.
+Once an appropriate parking spot is found, the rental is ended by tapping the “End” (or similar) button on the app, and by taking a photo documenting the parking location.